christopher5106/FastAnnotationTool/README.md

 ./bin/extractRect out.csv out
 ```

-will create an output directory *out* with two subdirectories corresponding to each label, *out/a* and *out/b* and its corresponding extracting examples :
+will create an output directory *out* with two subdirectories corresponding to each label, *out/a* and *out/b* and its corresponding extracted objects, and a CSV file *out/results.csv* with image path, labels and new rectangle coordinates after the extraction.

 ![](tutorial/a.jpg) ![](tutorial/e.jpg)

 INPUT SELECTION FLAGS :